Telegram Sponsored Posts: Pricing Guide

 The right price for a telegram sponsored post depends on three factors: your channel size, your niche, and your engagement rate.
 Most creators undercharge because they guess instead of calculating.
 Here is how to set a rate that brands will actually pay.

-According to RichAds research on Telegram advertising costs, official Telegram Ads CPMs range from $0.50 to $12 depending on geography and targeting.
+According to RichAds’ 2026 Telegram advertising research, official Telegram Ads CPMs range from €0.50 to €8+ depending on geography and targeting tier.
 Direct sponsorships command a premium over these rates because they offer richer formats, creator endorsement, and higher engagement.

 CPM Benchmarks by Niche